youugotssponged/My_Portfolio/README.md

 ## <a name="personal-project-area"></a> Personal Projects / On-going Projects

-Personal Projects i have made or currently working on.
+**_Personal Projects i have made or currently working on._**

+During the time that i am looking for work, I'm currently undertaking Udemy E-Learning courses on:
+- React & Redux
+- React Native
+- Angular

 | Project       | Description   | URL / Repo |
 | :-------------: |:------------- | :-------------: |